 The vision of the school is to emphasize a science, technology, engineering and mathematics (STEM) program to solve the complex problems of the modern world and to prepare students to be drivers of change for the future.

 Global Playground is proud to support its second project in East Africa.
-In partnership with MAO Kenya, Global Playground will contribute $20,000 to build a library and media center for Siana Girls’ Secondary Boarding School in the Siana ward of Narok County, Kenya.
+In partnership with MAO Kenya, Global Playground contributed $25,000 to build a library and media center for Siana Girls’ Secondary Boarding School (SGSBS) in the Siana ward of Narok County, Kenya.
 The library opened in January 2018 and the media center will open once SGSBS is connected to Kenya’s electric grid sometime in 2018.

 MAO Kenya has been active in the education and health sector of Narok County for the past 16 years.
 Community members have identified a library and media center as one of the many needs of the Siana ward.

 In rural areas of the Narok County of Kenya, the Maasai people have many children unenrolled in school especially if they are female, due in part to their pastoral tradition.
 Most students in urban Kenyan cities are well-versed in computers and technology, so it is imperative for rural students to gain that access to technology with the help of Global Playground and MAO Kenya.

 The library and media center will be accessible to the 480 female students each year who are expected to enroll and live in the school’s dormitories.
 Forty percent of these students require some form of scholarship or assistance.
-The library and media center will additionally give students at Siana Girls’ Secondary Boarding School the resources to better engage with the world around them.
+The library and media center gives students at Siana Girls’ Secondary Boarding School the resources to better engage with the world around them.

 In the Republic of Kenya, the school system is divided into three sections: primary school, secondary school, and university.
 More attention has been placed on pre-primary education because it is viewed as the gateway to primary education.
 English is the language of instruction in Kenyan primary schools.